 Added Baby-Friendly Features

 As a camera that is part security camera, part baby monitor, Arlo Baby can do more than the average monitor.
 Like a security camera, it can detect motion and sound and send alerts to your smartphone.
 Its ability to detect motion is enhanced with motion detection zones, so you can select the areas you want to monitor while ignoring the rest.
 For example, you might want to monitor motion at the door to your baby's room while ignoring the crib.
 Or you might want to monitor for motion in the crib while ignoring everything else.
+In addition, you can opt into the Arlo Smart subscription service for $3.99/month per camera to enable advanced motion detection.
+This service gives Arlo cameras, including Arlo Baby, the ability to distinguish motion events caused by animals vs. vehicles vs. people.

 Like a baby monitor, Arlo Baby offers features designed for babies.
 For one, it offers Cry Detection.
 Of course, your baby's cry is probably enough to set off the sound sensor, but Arlo Baby can go the extra mile and tell you specifically if it hears your baby crying.
 It also includes an Air Sensor.
 Arlo Baby monitors the temperature, humidity, and the amount of VOCs (Volatile Organic Compounds) in the air.
 When the air quality falls below the recommended range, you will receive a notification on your smartphone.